zhenning/riak_wiki/pages/Riak/Developers/Client-Implementation-Guide/PBC-API/PBC-Search.md

-Request a set of keys that match a secondary index query.
+Send a Search request to retrieve a list of documents, along with a few stats.

 ## Request